kusogame68/Student-score-tkinter-sqlite/README.md

 Once the executables are built (you'll find them in the newly created `dist/` folder):

-1. Launch `./dist/StudentsScoreSystem.exe` for student score management.
+1. Launch `./dist/CreatAccountSystem.exe` for creating log-in account and managing manager accounts.
-2. Launch `./dist/CreatAccountSystem.exe` for managing manager accounts.
+2. Launch `./dist/StudentsScoreSystem.exe` for student score management.
 3. Log in as a manager to begin managing student data.
 4. All student scores can be exported to a CSV file from within the application.